Crystallizing Schemas with Teleoscope: Thematic Curation of Large Text Corpora on Reddit: Evaluation Deployments

 \subsubsection{Methods}

-Teleoscope was deployed in a standard beta release manner where participants were given a private link to Teleoscope until we transitioned to a full public release.
+\textit{Teleoscope} was deployed in a standard beta release manner where participants were given a private link to \textit{Teleoscope} until we transitioned to a full public release.
 Participants were invited to participate in a Discord server to make bug reports and feature requests.
 Depending on the request, occasional emails and video interviews were conducted.
 Logs were kept of system use to compare with study results.
-For the purposes of this paper, we finished data collection after six months, but use is ongoing by the research team.
+For the purposes of this paper, we "terminated" data collection after six months, but their usage continues to be supported by the research team.